ribafish/WirelessLabGroup06/group06_hw10/Question1.md

 ### 3. What is (are) the limiting factor(s) in the TCP protocol?

+The core principles and their implications in TCP protocol:

+* TCP three-way handshake introduces a full roundtrip of latency.
+* TCP slow-start is applied to every new connection.
+* TCP flow and congestion control regulate throughput of all connections.
+* TCP throughput is regulated by current congestion window size.

+As a result, the rate with which a TCP connection can transfer data in modern high-speed networks is often limited by the roundtrip time between the receiver and sender.
+Further, while bandwidth continues to increase, latency is bounded by the speed of light and is already within a small constant factor of its maximum value.
+In most cases, latency, not bandwidth, is the bottleneck for TCP.

 ### 4. What is the optimum packet size (accuracy 1 byte) and the corresponding data rate for maximum UDP throughput?